-(1) The number of the Class A shares, Class B subordinate voting shares or DDSUs beneficially owned, or controlled or directed, directly or indirectly, by each director for the financial years ended December 31, 2023 and December 31, 2022 is determined as at December 31, 2023 and as at December 31, 2022, respectively, except for the DDSUs that were credited in payment of the applicable portion of the Board retainer and, if applicable, additional retainer and travel fees earned for the quarter ended on December 31, 2023, and on December 31, 2022, the number of which were determined at January 3, 2024, and 2023, respectively.
+- (1) The number of the Class A shares, Class B subordinate voting shares or DDSUs beneficially owned, or controlled or directed, directly or indirectly, by each director for the financial years ended December 31, 2024 and December 31, 2023 is determined as at December 31, 2024 and as at December 31, 2023, respectively, except for the DDSUs that were credited in payment of the applicable portion of the Board retainer and, if applicable, additional retainer and travel fees earned for the quarter ended on December 31, 2024, and on December 31, 2023, the number of which were determined at January 6, 2025, and January 3, 2024, respectively. - (2) The total value for the financial year ended December 31, 2024 is calculated on the basis of the December 31, 2024 closing prices of the Class A shares and the Class B subordinate voting shares of CDN 97.23 and CDN 97.75 respectively, converted from Canadian dollars to US dollars based on an exchange rate of 0.6952.
+The total value for the financial year ended December 31, 2023 is calculated on the basis of the December 31, 2023 closing prices of the Class A shares and the Class B subordinate voting shares of CDN 53.43 and CDN 53.21 respectively, converted from Canadian dollars to US dollars based on an exchange rate of 0.7559.
+This value also corresponds to the market or payout value of DDSUs not paid out or distributed.

-- (2) The total value for the financial year ended December 31, 2023 is calculated on the basis of the December 31, 2023 closing prices of the Class A shares and the Class B subordinate voting shares of CDN 53.43 and CDN 53.21 respectively, converted from Canadian dollars to US dollars based on an exchange rate of 0.7559.
-The total value for the financial year ended December 31, 2022 is calculated on the basis of the December 31, 2022 closing prices of the Class A shares and the Class B subordinate voting shares of CDN 52.27 respectively, converted from Canadian dollars to US dollars based on an exchange rate of 0.7559.
-This value also corresponds to the market or payout value of DDSUs not paid out or distributed. - (3) In addition, Pierre Beaudoin held at December 31, 2023 the number of DSUs disclosed in Section 3 of this Circular.
-Please refer to the table "Vested DSUs Total Holding Table for Pierre Beaudoin" hereinafter for details. - (4) This director reached the minimum threshold under the DDSU Plan in 2014. - (5) This director reached the minimum threshold under the DDSU Plan in 2017. - (6) This director reached the minimum threshold under the DDSU Plan in 2018. - (7) This director reached the minimum threshold under the DDSU Plan in 2021. - (8) This director reached the minimum threshold under the DDSU Plan in 2022. - (9) This director reached the minimum threshold under the DDSU Plan in 2023. - (10) Rose Damen was elected to the Board of Directors on April 27, 2023.
+- (3) In addition, Pierre Beaudoin held at December 31, 2024 the number of DSUs disclosed in Section 3 of this Circular.
+Please refer to the table "Vested DSUs Total Holding Table for Pierre Beaudoin" hereinafter for details. - (4) This director reached the prior minimum threshold under the DDSU Plan in 2014, and had already met the 2024 Updated Minimum Holding Requirement as of the first financial quarter of 2024. - (5) This director reached the prior minimum threshold under the DDSU Plan in 2018, and had already met the 2024 Updated Minimum Holding Requirement as of the first financial quarter of 2024. - (6) This director reached the prior minimum threshold under the DDSU Plan in 2021, and had already met the 2024 Updated Minimum Holding Requirement as of the first financial quarter of 2024. - (7) This director reached the prior minimum threshold under the DDSU Plan in 2022, and had already met the 2024 Updated Minimum Holding Requirement as of the first financial quarter of 2024. - (8) This director reached the prior minimum threshold under the DDSU Plan as of the second financial quarter of 2023, and had met the 2024 Updated Minimum Holding Requirement as of the second financial quarter of 2024. - (9) Rose Damen was elected to the Board of Directors on April 27, 2023.